tiarno/reachtim/content/articles/monitor01.md

         return up
 ```

-The `psutil.net_connections' function returns a list of named tuples.
+The `psutil.net_connections` function returns a list of named tuples.
 The `psutil` library is easy to work with.
-Run this code on your own server
+Run this code in an
-to see the `net_connections` data.
+interactive python session to see the `net_connections` data.

 ```python
     from pprint import pprint